c0rp3n/terrain-gen/README.md

 reimplemented to produce examples as part of my dissertation.

 They are being made available for anyone else to reference and re-use.

+The noise function used are from [pysdnoise](https://github.com/open-terra/pysdnoise) which provides noise functions with derivates.